 The risk for many of these and other health problems could be reduced if the perfect obesity diet came along.
 But what really causes obesity?

 Obesity is usually caused by a combination of factors.
 Below are some of the most common causes of obesity.

 Many studies have linked neurological inflammation to obesity.
 Your brain plays a crucial role in weight control.
-The hypothalamus located in the center of your brain regulates the metabolic processes.
-It receives signals from leptin, insulin, ghrelin and other metabolic hormones, letting it know how much fat you have and whether you need to burn more or fewer calories.
+The hypothalamus, located in the center of your brain, regulates metabolic processes.
+It receives signals from leptin, insulin, ghrelin, and other metabolic hormones, letting it know how much fat you have and whether you need to burn more or fewer calories.

 An inflamed hypothalamus cannot receive or interpret these signals properly.
 It ends up giving incorrect signals to your metabolism, resulting in an elevated setpoint weight.
 Research has shown that eating sugary, high-fat foods inflame the hypothalamus, which keeps the signals from insulin and leptin from getting through to it.
 (These hormones regulate appetite and eating.)

 Hypothyroidism is a condition in which the thyroid does not produce enough thyroid hormones.
 Since the thyroid is responsible for running the metabolism, a lack of thyroid hormone slows the metabolism, causing weight gain.

 Now that you know the causes of obesity, you might want to know what caused the obesity rate to climb so high that it is now an epidemic.
 Well…it started in the ‘70s…